stackql/stackql-registry-docs/docs/github-docs/index.md

 The following system environment variables are used for authentication by default:

-- `STACKQL_GITHUB_USERNAME` - GitHub username (login)
+- <CopyableCode code="STACKQL_GITHUB_USERNAME" /> - GitHub username (login)
-- `STACKQL_GITHUB_PASSWORD` - GitHub Personal Access Token (see [Creating a personal access token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token))
+- <CopyableCode code="STACKQL_GITHUB_PASSWORD" /> - GitHub Personal Access Token (see [Creating a personal access token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token))

 These variables are sourced at runtime (from the local machine or as CI variables/secrets).